FREE SHIPPING FROM UKULELES TO ALL MEXICO

 While transporting, protect your drum from scars and bruises by placing it in a case.
 If a djembe gets from one climate to another, take some time to adapt before playing the drums.
 Some small cracks in the body that may appear while using the djembe instrument can be easily repaired at home.

 Some natural oils from trees and vegetables become resin after a while inside the wood, reinforce the wood grain and, more importantly, prevent the body of the instrument from getting out of the water.
 Flax and teak oils are like that.

 Soak the body of the djembe instrument with several layers of these oils, it can reach the same level of protection as when using polyurethane lacquer.
 As a result, the sound is becoming richer in harmonics, warmer and more natural.

-Put your djembe in sunlight for a few minutes to heat the surface of the wood and then leave the instrument in the sun for several hours after processing.
-The wood will sip and keep more oil.
+Put your djembe in the sunlight for a few minutes to warm the surface of the wood, and then leave the instrument in the sun for several hours after processing.
+The wood will suck up and hold more oil.
 After finishing the procedure, remove the extra oil with a clean cloth and then repeat this process several times to keep the wood firm and healthy.

 UNTIL HERE WE WILL LEAVE THIS BLOG BECAUSE IT IS A BIG THEME.

 In the next blog we will talk about small skins and the different types of this.

 Remember that you can follow us on our social networks.

 Having a Djembe is one of the best things that can happen to you in life, since in it you can find a friend, a passion and a way in which you can be really free.

 Receive in your email a Newsletter with the latest news from Blogs about Ukuleles or Ukeleles (it's the same) in Mexico.